 However, statutory arrangements require benefits earned to be financed as the Council makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.
-In 2022/23, the actuarial valuation has seen a significant movement from a deficit to a surplus position.
-Under the international accounting standard (IAS 19) the Council must disclose the lower of the actuarial valuation or asset ceiling calculation.
+In 2023/24, the actuarial valuation has seen a significant increase in the asset surplus.
+Under the International Accounting Standard (IAS19) the Council must disclose the lower of the actuarial valuation or asset ceiling calculation.
+The asset ceiling calculation resulted in a lower valuation and has therefore been included within the accounts for 2023/24.

+2022/23 2023/24

+£000 £000

-2021/22 £000 2022/23 £000 93,044 Balance at 1 April 70,090 (29,733) Actuarial (gains)/losses on pensions assets and liabilities Reversal of items related to retirement benefits (80,923) 11,660 debited or credited to the comprehensive income and expenditure statement Employer's contributions and direct payments to 10,924 (4,881) 70,090 pensioners payable in year Balance at 31 March (4,894) (4,803)
+70,090 Balance at 1 April (4,803)

+(80,923) Actuarial (gains)/losses on pensions assets and liabilities Reversal of items related to retirement benefits 10,380

+10,924 debited or credited to the comprehensive income and expenditure statement Employer's contributions and direct payments to 3,688

+(4,894) pensioners payable in year (4,974)

+(4,803) Balance at 31 March 4,291